-- Keep speeds low (most tube manufacturers recommend a maximum of 15-20 mph) to reduce the likelihood and consequences of an accident. - Make turns gradually and away from shore, other boats, swim rafts or docks, to reduce the chance of collision. - Tow only a single tube at a time. - It is critical that anyone on a tube wear a life jacket. - It is also a good idea to have an observer in the towing craft, in addition to a wideangle mirror. - Keep tube at least 20 feet behind the boat to avoid carbon monoxide exposure.
+- Keep speeds low (most tube manufacturers recommend a maximum of 15-20 mph) to reduce the likelihood and consequences of an accident. - Make turns gradually and away from shore, other boats, swim rafts or docks, to reduce the chance of collision and property damage. - Tow only a single tube at a time. - It is critical that everyone being towed wear a life jacket. - It is also a good idea to have an observer in the towing craft, in addition to a wide-angle mirror. - Stay back at least 20 feet behind the boat to avoid carbon monoxide exposure.